 Now we are at the point where we have cleared up what a WebSphere Applications Server is and how it can help any business; it is time to see how we can administer and monitor it using various tools.

-In fact, below, we will have a look at three of the most popular WebSphere Applications Server administration and monitoring tools.
+In fact, below, we will have a look at three of the most popular WebSphere Application Server administration and monitoring tools.

 SolarWinds is a technology company that has proven itself over the years and in many aspects of the digital industry.
-And now, from this company we also get one of the best WebSphere Performance Monitoring Tool as part of the Server & Appliction Monitor (SAM), that not only works on the main WebSphere server, but also on almost any supporting IT infrastructures.
+And now, from this company we also get one of the best WebSphere Performance Monitoring Tool, that not only works on the main WebSphere server, but also on almost any supporting IT infrastructures.